 Adopting significant lifestyle changes that work in harmony with the treatment plan goes a long way in improving the overall health of the patient.

-- Eating right is of utmost significance for patients, since consuming a lot of calories strains your heart unnecessarily.
+- Eating right is of the utmost significance for patients, since consuming a lot of calories strains your heart unnecessarily.
 It is best advised to cut down on animal fats and instead, focus on green vegetables and lean meats.

 - Quit smoking to stabilize blood pressure and better your heart-health.
 Passive smoking must be avoided as well, since the dangers posed by it are numerous.